mpragliola/winitabuntu/README.md

 to resort to grotesque `ALT+[nnn]` combinations.

-Another missing feature is how caps lock reacts to accented characters; a lower caps accented character (like `è`) is already on the keyboard physucak layout, but you can't produce an upper caps `È` with `shift` key - Ubuntu though allows to obtain `È` through the use of caps lock.
+Another missing feature is how caps lock reacts to accented characters; a lower caps accented character (like `è`) is already on the keyboard physical layout, but you can't produce an upper caps `È` with `shift` key - Ubuntu though allows to obtain `È` through the use of caps lock.
 This is absent in Windows